billbuchanan/github.io/README.md

 ## Invited talks
 The following are a sample of the invited talks:

 * 15 May 2025.
 Endnote talk at EIE 2025.
-This outlined how the Scottish ecosystem has supported a range of university spin-outs and discussed cutting-edge developments in cybersecurity, AI and cryptography and their potential impact on Scotland’s tech ecosystem.
+This outlined how the Scottish ecosystem has supported a range of university spin-outs and discussed cutting-edge developments in cybersecurity, AI and cryptography and their potential impact on Scotland’s tech ecosystem [here](https://www.eie-invest.com/speakers/bill-buchanan).

 ## Papers
 The following are a range of published work: